JustScott/ListCrypt/README.md

     segment_data(data:str, segments:int) -> list
         Splits the data evenly amongst the amount of 'segments' required

-    pull_metadata(data:bytes) -> dict
+	pull_metadata(key:str, data:bytes) -> dict
 		Pulls metadata from the encrypted bytes and puts it in a dictionary for easy readibility

     encrypt(key:'any data type', data:'any data type', processes=cpu_count()) -> bytes
         Encrypts the data by adding each characters integer equivalent to the integer equivalent of the character in